 For years, the stories of West African migrants have been told through the lenses of foreign journalists wanting to highlight the plight of those forced to flee from their homes.
 Through REVENIR, now there is a story told from the inside.

-Part road-trip, part memoir, part journalistic investigation, REVENIR follows Kumut as he returns to the African continent and attempts to retrace the journey that he himself took when forced to flee civil war in his own country ….
-But this time with a camera in his hand.
+Part road-trip, part memoir, part journalistic investigation, REVENIR follows Kumut Imesh, a refugee from the Ivory Coast currently living in France, as he returns to the African continent and attempts to retrace the journey that he himself took when forced to flee civil war in his country … But this time with a camera in his hand.

 Traveling alone, Kumut will be documenting his own journey; both as the main protagonist in front of the camera, as well as the person behind it, collaborating with independent filmmaker David Fedele to provide a unique and much-needed perspective on the complicated and complex issues surrounding migration and freedom of movement.

 Ultimately a film about making a film, REVENIR is not a story of revenge, nor of redemption.
 What is revealed through Kumut’s camera, and the stories he brings back are raw, honest and intimate, while at the same time revealing the human struggle for freedom and dignity on one of the most dangerous migratory routes in the world.

 For updates on screenings and special information, sign up for our email newsletter.

 David Fedele – director / producer / editor / sound design

 David Fedele is an award-winning documentary filmmaker, born in Australia and now spending most of his time between the European and African continents.
 He is particularly interested in exploring cultural, humanitarian and social justice issues, and his films have covered such diverse topics as sub-Saharan African migration in Morocco, electronic waste in Ghana, and illegal logging in Papua New Guinea.
 His films have been broadcast and screened widely around the world, winning numerous prizes.